Azure security technical capabilities

 Secure resource access

 Access control in Azure starts from a billing perspective.
-The owner of an Azure account, accessed by visiting the Azure Account Center, is the Account Administrator (AA).
+The owner of an Azure account, accessed by visiting the Azure portal, is the Account Administrator (AA).
 Subscriptions are a container for billing, but they also act as a security boundary: each subscription has a Service Administrator (SA) who can add, remove, and modify Azure resources in that subscription by using the Azure portal.
-The default SA of a new subscription is the AA, but the AA can change the SA in the Azure Account Center.
+The default SA of a new subscription is the AA, but the AA can change the SA in the Azure portal.

 Subscriptions also have an association with a directory.
 The directory defines a set of users.
 These can be users from the work or school that created the directory, or they can be external users (that is, Microsoft Accounts).
 Subscriptions are accessible by a subset of those directory users who have been assigned as either Service Administrator (SA) or Co-Administrator (CA); the only exception is that, for legacy reasons, Microsoft Accounts (formerly Windows Live ID) can be assigned as SA or CA without being present in the directory.